Graphology: History

 Thea Stein Lewinson and J. Zubin modified Klage's ideas, based upon their experience working for the U.S. government, publishing their method in 1942.

-In 1929 Milton Bunker founded The American Grapho Analysis Society teaching graphoanalysis.
+In 1929, Milton Bunker founded The American Grapho Analysis Society teaching graphoanalysis.
 This organization and its system split the American graphology world in two.
 Students had to choose between graphoanalysis or holistic graphology.
-While hard data is lacking, anecdotal evidence indicates that 10% of the members of International Graphoanalysis Society (IGAS) were expelled between 1970 and 1980.
+While hard data is lacking, anecdotal accounts indicate that 10% of the members of International Graphoanalysis Society (IGAS) were expelled between 1970 and 1980.

 Regarding a proposed correlation between biological sex and handwriting style, a paper published by James Hartley in 1989 concluded that there was some evidence in support of this hypothesis.